 Keyword Research Tools

-Google Adwords Keyword Tool – When it comes to keyword research, this is probably one of the most well known tools available.
+Google Keyword Planner – This is probably one of the most well known keyword research tools available.
 Designed primarily for Google Adwords users, the Google keyword tool lets you check search terms to get a rough estimate of its number of monthly searches.
 You’re able to filter your search results by broad keywords and exact match, and also limit search to different regions, countries, and languages.

 Alexa Search Analytics – Alexa offers a great way to learn interesting information about your various niche competitors.
 Just enter their URL in Alexa’s search form and then under Search Analytics you’ll see the up-to-date top search keyword queries used on that blog or website.